onestardao/WFGY/Avatar/docs/README.md

 ### Path D: docs to research path

-Use this if docs answered the operational layer and you now want deeper understanding.
+Use this if Docs answered the operational layer and you now want deeper understanding.

 1. [📖 How to Read the Avatar Master File](./how-to-read-the-avatar-master-file.md)
 2. [🔬 Research Hub](../research/README.md)